anav5704/threads/README.md

-> You can not learn without making mistakes.
+> You can not learn without making mistakes